youssefaltai/gso/README.md

-Observables provide one way to update encapsulated state, and in this way, observers are notified after the update happens so that they can update accordingly.
+Observables provide one way to update encapsulated state, and in this way, observers are notified after the update happens so that they can update their own state accordingly.

 All UI components that depend on at least one variable in application state should implement the `Observer` interface.
-This variable of interest should be encapsulated in a class that extends the `Observable` class.
+Each of these variables of interest should be encapsulated in a class that extends the `Observable` class.

-Then, The UI component should observe the observable it depends on, using the `observe()` method on `Observer` instances (or `attach_observer()` on `Observable` instances), and implement the `notify_state_changed()` method to react accordingly when the observable state changes.
+Now UI components are able to observe the observables they depend on, using the `observe()` method on `Observer` instances (or `attach_observer()` on `Observable` instances), and implement the `notify_state_changed()` method to react accordingly when an observable state changes.

+That was the O in GSO, the Observer pattern.

+You might be thinking, how do UI components reach the observables?
+Well, that's where the GS comes to play.

+First, all related observables should be encapsulated together in a class that implement the `State` interface.

+`State` classes should implement the `dispatch()` method, which is what UI components are going to use to request an update in state (usually due to some kind of UI event).
+The `dispatch()` method should handle changing the observables' states based on the dispatched `Action` (more on `Action`s later).

+Then, the `GlobalState` class is used to group all `State` classes and make them globally available everywhere in your code, so that UI components can easily dispatch actions and request state updates.

+Grouping `State` classes is done using the `GlobalState`'s public class method `create()`, which can only be called once at the very beginning of your application, to initialize and prepare application state.

 If you are familiar with class diagrams, this might be useful: